 As a professional, you need to take the time to develop and refine your skills all the time.
 Just because you are out of school and have found a job does not mean that you need to sit back and just coast for the rest of your career.
 The more that you develop and refine new skills, the more prepared you are for whatever your career is going to send your way over the years.

 Think about some of the skills that you may need in your industry and then work to get better at them.
 You can even work on refining some of the skills you currently have, ensuring that you will get better and better at them.
-Having more skills to put on your resume never hurts as a professional and it can help you land some amazing jobs in the future.
+Having more skills to put on

 Creating Your Professional Plan for Success

 Success is going to look different for each individual who decides to jump right in.
-You need to consider what career you think looks the best at different parts of your life.
+You need to consider what career you think looks the best in different parts of your life.
 By following the steps above, you will be able to create your own professional plan and reach the levels of success you are looking for.

 This completely updated edition features the latest resources, strategies, and perspectives on today’s job market